Danielaleite/Nextrout/README.md

 NextRout (Network Extraction from Routing Optimization) is a tool that allows you to extract Network topologies from dynamical equations related to Routing Optimization problems.
 It is divided into three steps: extraction of an optimal trajectory from a dynamical system of equations in a continuous framework, pre-extraction of the network, and filtering of possible redundancies.

-You can use inputs such as images, giving a cleaning that allows you to have a less redundant network.
-You can choose whether only have a graph from a continuous framework on routing optimization, or go beyond and apply a similar dynamics that allows you to execute a filtering without losing important information stored on your network.
+You can use in input pre-build functions, graphs or images.
+The filtering allows you to have a less redundant network.
+You can choose whether only have a graph from a continuous framework on routing optimization, or go beyond and apply a similar dynamics that allows to execute a filtering without losing important information stored on the network.

 ## Getting Started